kishankumar8/DSA-Leetcode-question/README.md

 # Easy and Logic based questi
- two sum (using array traversing
+ two sum (using array traversin